How to install Linux?

 I’m going to choose Linux mint; they call it the Mac OS of Linux.
 It is a good distro for personal use.

 The version we are going to install is 18.1 “Serena” at the time of writing that article.

 Go to this link and download it:

-After downloading the program, open it and choose from the list the distro you want to install, in our case we will choose Linux mint.
+After downloading the application, open it and choose from the list the distro you want to install; in our case, we will select Linux mint.